Biski7/CyberPhysicalSystemProject-Blockchain/readme.md

 python RSA.py
     # This creates two keys in you current directory.
 First is the private key, and public key is dervied from it.
     # You can change the key size used in the program easily.
+    # Make sure you use the public key of other node to encrypt and private key of own node to decrypt. i.e., share public key, but keep private key.

 # Github Repo
 https://github.com/Biski7/CyberPhysicalSystemProject-Blockchain